-For Performance Awards granted in Fiscal 2021, employees may earn from 0% to 300% of their target shares and for Performance Awards granted in Fiscal 2020 and Fiscal 2019, employees may earn from 0% to 250% of their Target Shares, based on the terms of the award and the Company's achievement of certain performance goals established at the beginning of the applicable service period.
+For Performance Awards granted in Fiscal 2022, employees may earn from 0% to 200% of their target shares, for Performance Awards granted in Fiscal 2021, employees may earn from 0% to 300% of their Target Shares, and for Performance Awards granted in Fiscal 2020, employees may earn from 0% to 250% of their Target Shares, based on the terms of the award and the Company's achievement of certain performance goals established at the beginning of the applicable service period.
 Performance Awards cliff vest, if earned, after completion of the applicable service period, which is generally three years.